pajhiwo/python_help/linting.md

 	* black (flake8-black)
 	* isort (flake8-isort)

-does not support config in pyproject.toml.
+does not support config in `pyproject.toml`.
 Config has to be placed in `.flake8` file

-# Solutions
+# Including in the pipeline
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMzEwODE1MDg5LC0xOTEwMDY1NjkzLC0yMD
+eyJoaXN0b3J5IjpbLTEwNzY1OTc0NjMsLTE5MTAwNjU2OTMsLT
-g4NzQ2NjEyXX0=
+IwODg3NDY2MTJdfQ==
 -->